APA Committees

 Danielle D’Orlando, Princeton University Press

-APA Conference (APAC)
+APA CoNFERENCe (APAC)

 Plans the educational tracks for a premier event for audio professionals, focusing on business and performance.
 Committee members line up speakers, craft programming, write descriptions, and ensure smooth event execution.
 Regular meetings with the events team ensure a valuable event with ample networking opportunities.